 The other day, an aspiring copywriter asked me a question that I hear all too often: “How do I distinguish myself from other copywriters?”
 The answer is not an easy one.
 It takes some thought, some time, and perhaps some inspiration.
 But time after time, I have found that most people tend to overlook one […]

 The greater portion of my career has been in copywriting, selling, and direct marketing.
-And one of the common denominators I’ve found in any successful piece of copy is the power of risk reversal.
-That is, taking more of a risk from the sale than the purchaser of your product.
+And one of the common denominators I’ve found in any successful piece of sales copy is the power of risk reversal.
+That is, taking a larger risk from the sale than the purchaser of your product.
 Risk reversal is a powerful […]

 I covered headlines many times already.
 You can find posts about headlines here.
 But here are some additional tips.
 There are two huge mistakes people make when they write headlines.
 Either they are too bland and don’t say enough (such as when they attempt to simply summarize), or they say too much to cover all […]